Teaching Platform Series

 23 November 2016, London College of Communication

-This event will explore emerging best practice in object-based learning.
-Themes will include the use of archives and special collections in teaching, the object as mediator, the role of object-based teaching in developing skilled hand function and objects as a source of curriculum diversity.
+This event explored emerging best practice in object-based learning.
+Themes included the use of archives and special collections in teaching, the object as mediator, the role of object-based teaching in developing skilled hand function and objects as a source of curriculum diversity.

 Social status: creative uses of social media in higher education